Screw those guys. They suck. Big middle finger from right outside the fences of Syed Balkhi’s multi-million dollar estate.

 They are the EIG of plugins.
 They just screw every plugin they buy.
 Duplicator was one of the finest and most respected products in this market.
 They bought it and transform it in an awful nag screen nightmare.
 Not only you get nag screens for the pro version at every single step of the plugin’s process but you get there at your dashboard homescreen!

 I absolutely hated what Duplicator has become.
-With all the money Syed has, all these articles of his so-called entrepreneurial success, and yet his plugin still begs for more in every step of its UX.
+With all the money Syed has, all these articles of his so-called entrepreneurial success, and yet his plugin still begs for more money in every step of its UX.
 It’s disgusting.
 So much for “success”, right?

 I read the headline “Awesome Motive” three times till I flashback in my mind.